Student Handbook

 Tardiness

-- 3 Tardy Arrivals = Penalty: Mandatory parental conference with school principal, assistant principal or classroom teacher.
+- 5 Tardy Arrivals = Penalty: Mandatory parental conference with the school principal or classroom teacher and two (2) detentions before or after school, at lunch, or on Saturday.

-- Failure to serve an assigned Saturday detention will result in additional Saturday detention or out of school suspension.
+- Failure to serve an assigned detention before/after school or at lunch will result in one (1) Saturday detention.
 Students who are chronically late will be referred for counseling and truancy investigation.

 Skipping/Cutting School or Class

-- A tardy arrival may be treated as a class cut if the student misses more than half the class period.
-Failure to serve an assigned Saturday detention will result in additional Saturday detentions or out of school suspension.
-Students who are chronically cutting class will be referred for counseling.
+A tardy arrival may be treated as a class cut if the student misses more than half the class period.
+Failure to serve an assigned 40-minute detention will result in one (1) Saturday detention (pending the availability of funds and/or Saturday detention program)

 Absenteeism